symphonycms/jit_image_manipulation/README.markdown

 	<img src="{$root}/image/2/80/80/5/fff/{image/@path}/{image/filename}" />

+- *If you wish to crop and maintain the aspect ratio of an image but only have one fixed dimension (that is, width or height), simply set the other dimension to 0*

 ### Trusted Sites

 In order pull images from external sources, you must set up a white-list of trusted sites.
 To do this, goto "System > Preferences" and add rules to the "JIT Image Manipulation" rules textarea.
 To match anything use a single asterisk (*).